-How to Choose a Mountain Bike Shoe (Buyer’s Guide)
+How to Choose The Best Mountain Bike Shoe (Buyer’s Guide)

 The best mountain bike shoes will have a sole similar to a hiking boot, in that they’re rugged and slightly flexible.
 This gives the rider traction and comfort when walking on rocky terrain.

 For wet and snowy weather, a mountain bike shoe would handle the conditions better, while keeping your ride comfortable and dry.

 A road shoe generally has a stiff sole for efficiency, but is very uncomfortable to walk in.
 They are meant for flat terrain and dryer weather conditions.
 Mountain bike shoe sizing will vary between brands.

 This isn’t just in the length as there can be variations in the toe-boxes and mid-foot region.
 Women will need to convert their size over to a men’s.
 For example, a women’s size 7 is a 5.5 in men’s.

 This area can be a bit confusing as neither shoe uses a clip to lock the shoe in place.
 Flats work with flat pedals that use a series of pins to help keep your foot in place.
 These shoes generally have a soft and sticky sole, allowing for a better grip on the pedal.
 A flat pedal shoe is likely to be stiffer than a tennis shoe while providing more cushion and padding for comfort.

 Clipless pedals have a recessed area for a cleat to fit into it, creating a better bond between the shoe and the pedal.
 The best clipless mountain bike shoes come with multiple cleats on the sole so you can lock your foot in a position that fits your style.
 These shoes are well ventilated which is ideal for warm weather riding, but can leave your toes frozen in the colder months.